AnshikaJain99/Quizz/README.md

 # Quizz
-An Quiz app which has certain numerical and other IQ questions to test our knowledge and then provide score .
+An Quiz app which has certain numerical and IQ based questions to test our knowledge and then provide score .